Bhanu-Kommula/Notes/Microservices-SpringCloud/Notes-1.md

 first lets connect spring cloud config server to git repo

-To do that, go to application.properties of spring-cloud-config-server  and configure the folder
+To do that, go to the application.properties of spring-cloud-config-server  and configure the folder

             spring.application.name=spring-cloud-config-server